IIITLucknowSWEngg/CSITTeam004/Assignment1/URD.md

 **Requirements Based on Interviews:**
 - AI-powered tools for detecting community guideline violations.
 - Dashboards displaying flagged content with user report details.

 ---

 ## **Conclusion**
-This document integrates stakeholder interviews to ensure their needs and challenges guide Pixello’s development.
+This document integrates our interviews to ensure our needs and challenges guide Pixello’s development.
 By addressing these real-world insights, Pixello aims to deliver a platform that balances user engagement, business needs, and regulatory compliance.